-Cool-Retro-Term is a terminal emulator program which gives you a terminal window which looks like your average terminal running on a computer monitor made between the late 1970s and the mid 1980s.
+Cool-Retro-Term is a terminal emulator program that gives you a terminal window which looks like your average terminal running on a computer monitor made between the late 1970s and the mid 1980s.
 You can choose which monitor you want it to mimic with a fair selection or profiles.
 It's a fun thing to play around with for about 3 minutes.
 It is not very usable as a regular terminal.

 Features and usability